It’s an exciting day to talk about the health benefits of bay leaves.

-In addition, the antibacterial properties of bay leaves help in protecting your oral health in check.
+In addition, the antibacterial properties of bay leaves help keep your oral health in check.

-Unlike other herbs which have lots of nutrients in them, bay leaves are noted to have some of the most important ones and they contain a lot of it.
+Unlike other herbs that have lots of nutrients in them, bay leaves are noted to have some of the most important ones, and they contain a lot of them.

 You can get potassium and protein from this spice.

-It seems to have the ability to improve insulin receptor functions and regulate blood sugar levels.
+It seems to be able to improve the way insulin receptors work and keep blood sugar levels in check.

 Regular consumption of bay leaves can be very helpful to people with diabetes.

 There are certain compounds in the bay leaf that can be good against acne.